Topic 4 Exercises

 }

-πŸ’‘ It’s important that your conditionals are easy to read and understand.
-Avoid nesting too many if, else if, and else statements, as this can make the code become confusing.
-Instead, consider splitting the logic into separate functions if it becomes too complex.
+💡 It’s important that your conditionals are easy to read and understand.
+Avoid nesting too many if, else if and else, as this can make the code confusing.
+Instead, consider dividing the logic into separate functions if it becomes too complex.

 Exercise 4.
-Enter a number using the keyboard that will refer to the temperature of a swimming pool.
-If it’s less than 20, the program will say it’s cold; for any other temperature, it will say it’s hot.
-It can have decimal places.
+Enter a number on the keyboard that will refer to the temperature of a pool.
+If it is less than 20, the program will say it is cold; for any other temperature, it will say it is hot.
+It can have decimals.

 Solution: